jbj-solutions/solutions/README.md

-language-samples
+solution-samples
 ================

-Samples of recent work in various languages
+Samples of recent work for various problem types